+The history of the Blue Mosque goes back 400 years.
 Built between 1609 and 1616, the mosque is one of the most beautiful works of classical architecture of the Ottoman Empire.
-It was built by Sedefkar Mehmed Aga, a student of Mimar Sinan, the most important architect in Ottoman history.
+It was built by Sedefkar Mehmed Agha, a student of Mimar Sinan, the most important architect in Ottoman history.

 Blue Mosque Architecture

-Sedefkar Mehmed Aga supported the central dome of the Blue Mosque with four half domes and many quarter domes.
+The architecture of the Blue Mosque was designed by the palace architect Sedefkar Mehmed Agha.
+Mehmed Agha supported the central dome of the Blue Mosque with four half domes and many quarter domes.
 The elegance of these domes gives an exquisite look from the outside.
 Domes descending from the central dome towards the walls are very aesthetic.

 Sedefkar Mehmed Aga, who grew up next to Mimar Sinan, the most famous architect in Ottoman history, took the art of his teacher as an example.
 While building the Blue Mosque, he was inspired by the Sehzade Mosque (also known as Prince Mosque), one of Sinan’s works and added his own interpretation on it.

 The most striking architectural feature of the Blue Mosque is the giant columns inside the mosque.
 These columns are placed to support the central dome is called Elephant Legs.
-To make these giant columns look beautiful to the eye, they are decorated with marbles and pencil works.
-Decorations starting from the top of the columns; it extends to the dome through arches and gives a sense of integrity.
+In order to make these giant columns look beautiful to the eye, they are covered with marbles and decorated with pencil works.
+Decoration starts from the top of the columns and extends to the dome through arches and gives a sense of integrity.

-The interior of the mosque has been extended to the sides and gained depth thanks to the half and quarter domes.
-The Blue Mosque is not the largest Ottoman mosque in Istanbul.
+The interior of the Blue mosque was extended to the sides and gained depth thanks to the half and quarter domes.
+Despite all this majesty, the Blue Mosque is not the largest Ottoman mosque in Istanbul.
 It is smaller than the Suleymaniye Mosque built by Mimar Sinan.
 However, it’s the most visited mosque due to its central location.

-The Blue Mosque is closed to tourists during prayer times.
-Therefore, when you visit the mosque, you should pay attention to the opening and closing hours.
+The Blue Mosque opening hours are between 09:00 in the morning and 5:00 in the evening.
+However, the mosque is closed to touristic visits during prayer times.
 It usually shuts down one hour before the call to prayer and reopens half an hour after the prayer.
 You can check the current praying times from the internet and set your visit time with this account.

-How to Check Praying Times of the Blue Mosque?
+How to Check Praying Times of the Mosques?

 When visiting the Blue Mosque, I recommend you to come by the Hippodrome where there are obelisks.
 This way, you can pass through the monumental gate opening to the courtyard of the mosque and take a picture of the domes in the best way.
 When you leave the mosque, you can exit the north gate facing Hagia Sophia.
 So you can see the magnificent view of Hagia Sophia from the door of the Blue Mosque.